antipatico/esr-disc-patcher-cli/README.md

 ### Binaries

 0.24.1 release binaries in bin/ directory statically compiled for use on x86_64 Linux (compiled on Debian Jessie).
+Working Windows 10 WSL.

 ### Running